Hair Loss Due To Medication

 Final Thoughts

-Hair loss due to medication is a common problem present in both men and women.
+Hair loss due to medication is a common problem in men and women.
 Only a few solutions to it exist:

 • Waiting for your body to adjust to the medication.